-1. Prepare pasta according to directions on the bag.
+1. Prepare pasta according to directions on the package.
 Drain, rinse with cold water, and set aside.

 2. In a large skillet, add olive oil, garlic, crushed red pepper, fennel seed, sun-dried tomatoes and oregano.
 Sauté over medium-low heat for 3 minutes–constantly stirring everything around.
 Add broccoli rabe, and continue stirring around for 3 more minutes or until broccoli rabe starts to wilt.

 3. Add lemon juice, nutritional yeast, and pasta, and sauté for 30 seconds.
 Stir in cannellini beans.
 Add salt, black pepper, and taste.
-Adjust seasonings.
+Adjust seasonings, if needed (salt? lemon juice? some of the oil from the sun-dried tomatoes?).
 Top with a sprinkle of garlic powder.
-Stir in shredded non-dairy cheese if using.
+Stir in shredded vegan cheese, if using.
 Serve with wedges of lemon.